MIC-DKFZ/semantic_segmentation/config/Readme.md

 <details><summary>Customize</summary>
 <p>

-Hyperparameters can be added or changed in *baseline.yaml* or from the commandline.
+Hyperparameters can be added or changed in *.yaml*-files or from the commandline.
 For different experiments, a group of parameters may need to be adjusted at once.
 To not have to change them manually each time there is an optional *hyperparameters* config group to easily switch between different hyperparameter settings.
-Create *hyperparameters/my_hparams.yaml* and insert all parameters that differ from the baseline into it.
+Create *hyperparameters/my_hparams.yaml* and insert all parameters that differ from the default.yaml into it.
 A dummy and how this can be used it shown below: